 Issues related to shopping can hinder a customer’s experience and result in a negative purchase experience.
 By offering services that help customers prevent issues like delayed deliveries, they stay in control and enjoy their purchase.

-Here are five ways you can provide a better online purchasing experience for your customers.
+Here are some ways you can provide a better online purchasing experience for your customers.

 Give them helpful information